gar1t/gage-save/tests/lib-file-select.md

     >>> ls(src)
     a.txt

-Without any rules, `copytree` will not copy any files:.
+Without any rules, `copy_tree` will not copy any files:.

     >>> copy_src(src, [])
     <empty>